PTD504/Data-Mining-UIT/README.md

 ## Features
 - **Personalized course recommendations** based on the user’s profile.
-- **Prediction of course completion** probability to help users choose courses they are most likely to finish.
 - **Tailored learning paths** to guide users through an optimal sequence of courses.

 ## Technologies Used